tmobile/magentaA11y/_checklist-web/button.md

       - criteria: The focus indication has a 3:1 minimum contrast ratio against adjacent elements
   - name: Understandable
     list:
-      - criteria: The button purpose is clear in the context of the whole page
+      - criteria: Its purpose is clear in the context of the whole page
       - criteria: It has the correct semantic meaning.
 If it goes somewhere, it’s a link (that can look like a button).
 If it does something, it’s a button (that can look like a link)
   - name: Robust
     list: